Tanzania has abundant energy resources such as hydropower, natural gas, coal, uranium, wind, geothermal, biomass, solar, tidal, and waves.

 There are nine thermal power plants in Tanzania converting natural gas to electricity: Ubungo I and II, Tegeta, Songas, Mtwara, Somanga, Kinyerezi I and II, and Dangote.
 Total production per year stands at approximately 650 MW.

 Coal reserves in Tanzania are estimated at 1.9 billion tonnes, 25% of which are proven.
-The main coal reserves are found at Kiwira, Mchuchuma and Katewaka mines.
+The main coal reserves are found in the southwestern part of the country.

-Currently, no power is generated from these coal fields, however, the Government of Tanzania has plans to develop up to 2,900 MW of coal-fired power generation by 2025.
+Currently, less than 1% of Tanzania’s power is generated from coal-fired plants, however, the government has plans to develop up to 2,900 MW of coal-fired power generation by 2025.

 Tanzania Petroleum Imports